Let’s each do our part to keep this community healthy.

 - All staff and participants in the building may be required to wear a mask at all times.
 Masks must be worn so that they fully cover your nose and chin.

 - Please stay home if you are experiencing symptoms or have a positive COVID test.
-To receive a refund for housing, participants must show proof of positive test between 100 and 48 hours before the workshops.

 While the Community of Writers is taking precautions and enforcing safety measures, we cannot guarantee zero risk; a risk of exposure to COVID-19 exists in any public setting.
-By entering the venue, and CW arranged housing, participants, staff, and attendees accept the risk of exposure and knowingly waive and release the Community of Writers from any liability related to COVID-19.
+By entering the venue, and CW arranged housing, participants, staff, and attendees accept the risk of exposure and knowingly waive and release the Community of Writers from any liability or financial refund related to COVID-19.

-Please note that dates, programming, artistic, ticket policies, donor benefits, and COVID-19 safety protocols and requirements are subject to ongoing change or cancelation.
+Please note that dates, programming, ticket policies, donor benefits, and COVID-19 safety protocols and requirements are subject to ongoing change or cancelation.
 Please contact our office via email at email@example.com.

 - We will reassess this policy on an ongoing basis.
 We reserve the right to change, adopt and enforce safety measures as needed.